10 Steps to Bring Life-Centered Design Into Your Daily Work

 7. Reconnect with Nature

-Go outside.
-Seriously.
+Go outside and connect with nature!
+Seriously!
 Sit by a tree.
 Walk without a destination.
 Nature teaches balance, pace, and perspective.
-I've had some of my best design ideas outdoors—often during walks or while doing absolutely nothing.
-Creativity needs space to bloom.

 8. Act First.
 Explain Later.